1j01/anypalette.js/tests/regression-data/BEHR_2020/README.txt.out.txt

-	failed to load README.txt as Windows desktop theme: Invalid theme file, no [Control Panel\Colors] section, failed to load README.txt as Adobe Color Swatch: Not an Adobe Color Swatch file, failed to load README.txt as Adobe Color Table: file size must be 768 or 772 bytes (saw 61), OR file extension must be '.act' (saw '.txt'), failed to load README.txt as Homesite palette: Not a Homesite palette, failed to load README.txt as StarCraft palette: Wrong file size, must be 768 bytes long (not 61), failed to load README.txt as StarCraft terrain palette: Wrong file size, must be 1024 bytes long (not 61)
+	failed to load README.txt as Windows desktop theme: Invalid theme file, no [Control Panel\Colors] section, failed to load README.txt as Adobe Color Swatch: Not an Adobe Color Swatch file, failed to load README.txt as Adobe Color Table: file size must be 768 or 772 bytes (saw 61), OR file extension must be '.act' (saw '.txt'), failed to load README.txt as Adobe Swatch Exchange: Not an Adobe Swatch Exchange file, failed to load README.txt as Homesite palette: Not a Homesite palette, failed to load README.txt as StarCraft palette: Wrong file size, must be 768 bytes long (not 61), failed to load README.txt as StarCraft terrain palette: Wrong file size, must be 1024 bytes long (not 61)